 USING CANNED PINTO BEANS:

-I’m a mother of four, and though I take great pride in cooking from scratch I’m also a realist and human!
-We absolutely use canned pinto beans from time to time and canned beans are a great addition to any pantry.
-They don’t have the same nutty flavor as the dried beans that I’ve cooked myself but work well with the simple flavors in this recipe.
+We use canned beans to make from time to time.
+They don’t have the same nutty flavor as the dried beans that I’ve cooked myself, but they work well with the simple flavors in this recipe.
 Be sure to rinse the beans in cold water to remove the hard-to-digest sugars that can cause bloating.

 SWEDISH BROWN BEANS RECIPE